A global patent portfolio strategy depends on the vision of the enterprise. The three main considerations are:

 Patenting Costs Vs Profits

 Before you make a decision, it would be great to do little math because the different costs involved in patent protection add up real quick and the sums become humongous.
+And, to effectively manage these expenses, it’s important to understand how to control patent costs without compromising on quality.
 To give you a quick idea, in the US, the costs for filing a utility patent ranges anywhere between $8,000 and $15,000.
 Under the Euro-Patent Cooperation Treaty (PCT), the cost of filing a patent is 47,000 Euros and it is valid in eight European countries.
 In India, the cost of drafting a patent application costs anywhere from $350 and above.
 You can know more about patent filing costs in more countries by using this link here.
 The more countries you look for protection in, the costlier it gets.

 Unless these costs can be covered up with the huge market potential in those countries, you should think hard before spending money in procuring patent protection there.
 If you think that stopping your competitors from being able to sell a similar product will add to your bottom line, then do go ahead with protecting your IP.
 The question to ask yourself is would you be able to recoup the money and make a profit if you sell in this market?